aronmolnar/aronmolnar.github.io/_posts/2021-06-15-this-scanner-said-my-website-is-secure.markdown

 On the Internet, there are lots of great tools that make our lives easier.
 However, it is important to understand what certain tools do.
 And what they don't.

-One of those tools is the <a href="https://www.ssllabs.com/ssltest/analyze.html" target="_blank" rel="noopener noreferrer">
+One of those tools is the <a href="https://www.ssllabs.com/ssltest/analyze.html" target="_blank" rel="noopener">
 "SSL Server Test" by Qualys</a>.
 It performs a great analysis of a website's https settings.
 This is exactly what it does: It checks SSL/TLS settings.
 It actually does not check your website's *security*.
 Good crypto settings are, of course, part of security.
 But actually a very small part.